Joseph-Orawiec/Actually-Good-3D-Minesweeper/README.md

 The most [recent release](https://github.com/Joseph-Orawiec/regular-minesweeper/releases/tag/v1.0.2) has a playable version in browser and an executable.

-To edit in godot, import the project and select the folder.
+To edit in godot, clone the repository, import the project and select the folder.

 # Classes Breakdown
 ## Cell.gd